castorini/docTTTTTquery/README.md

 We make the following data available for download:

-+ `doc_query_pairs.train.tsv`: Approximately 500,000 pairs of document-query pairs used to train the model.
++ `doc_query_pairs.train.tsv`: Approximately 500,000 pairs of passage-query pairs used to train the model.
-+ `collection.tar.gz`: All documents (8.8M) in the MS MARCO corpus.
-In the tsv, the first column is the document id and the second is the document text.
++ `collection.tar.gz`: All passages (8,841,823) in the MS MARCO corpus.
+In the tsv, the first column is the passage id and the second is the passage text.
 + `predicted_queries_topk_sampling.zip`: 80 predicted queries for each MS MARCO passage, using T5-base and top-_k_ sampling.
 + `t5-base.zip`: trained T5 model used for generating the expansions.
 + `t5-large.zip`: larger trained T5 model; we didn't find the output to be any better.